 The third parties and their contributions must be set out in Annex 1.
-The Agency may however approve in-kind contributions not set out in Annex 1 without amendment (see Article 53 FPA), if:
+The Agency may however approve in-kind contributions not set out in Annex 1 without amendment (see Article 61 FPA), if:

-- they are specifically justified in the final technical report, and - their use does not entail changes to the Specific Agreement which would call into question the decision awarding the specific grant or breach the principle of equal treatment of applicants.
+- they are specifically justified in the periodic technical report, and - their use does not entail changes to the Specific Agreement which would call into question the decision awarding the specific grant or breach the principle of equal treatment of applicants.

-The partners must ensure that the Agency, the Commission, the European Court of Auditors (ECA) and the European Anti-Fraud Office (OLAF) can exercise their rights under Articles 27 and 28 FPA also towards the third parties.
+The partners must ensure that the Commission and the Agency, the European Court of Auditors (ECA) and the European Anti-fraud Office (OLAF) can exercise their rights under Articles 28 and 29 of the Framework Partnership Agreement also towards the third parties.

-If a partner breaches any of its obligations under this Article, the costs related to the payment of the in-kind contribution will be ineligible (see Article 5) and will be rejected (see Article 40 FPA).
+If a beneficiary breaches any of its obligations under this Article, the costs related to the payment of the in-kind contribution will be ineligible (see Article 5) and will be rejected (see Article 48 FPA).

-Such breaches may also lead to any of the other measures described in Section 5 of Chapter 3 of the Framework Partnership Agreement.
+Such breaches may also lead to any of the other measures described in Section 5 of the Framework Partnership Agreement.